puopolo/Taglish-Translation/README.md

 OR

-- Download or use the fine-tuned model directly from Hugging Face. https://huggingface.co/charlottepuopolo/sealion-3v-9b-it-taglish
+- Download or use the fine-tuned model directly from Hugging Face API. https://huggingface.co/charlottepuopolo/sealion-3v-9b-it-taglish

 ---